What Factors Contribute to Congenital Heart Disease?

 - Mucopolysaccharidoses

-Other genetic syndromes which are not due to a single gene defect but are associated with CHD include Goldenhar syndrome (hemifacial microsomia), William's syndrome, and the VACTERL association (tracheal and esophageal malformations associated with vertebral, anorectal, cardiac, renal, radial, and limb abnormalities make up the VACTERL syndrome).
+Other genetic syndromes that are not due to a single gene defect but are associated with CHD include Goldenhar syndrome (hemifacial microsomia) and the VACTERL association (tracheal and esophageal malformations associated with vertebral, anorectal, cardiac, renal, radial and limb abnormalities make up the VACTERL syndrome).